techbunny/hybrid-network-lab/README.md

 ### Compute (Jumpbox)

+A VM to be used as a jumpbox is created in VNET 1.

 ### AKS

 This module will deploy a 2-node Linux cluster into an existing VNET using the Azure network plugin (AzureCNI)

+### Application Gateway

+This mondule will deploy an Application Gateway in VNET 2 with a public IP address.
+The backend pool is currently empty.